AJGreaves/familyhub/README.md

     - Other details
 - (see [Features Left to Implement](#features-left-to-implement) for filters to be included in future releases)

-- As soon as the user clicks on one of these options JavaScrip sends a fetch request to pull the relevant data and display it for the user, without having to reload the page.
+- As soon as the user clicks on one of these options JavaScript sends a fetch request to pull the relevant data and display it for the user, without having to reload the page.

 - The user is also provided with a clear filters button if they wish to return to looking at all the available listings.